 In nearby Lauder (4 miles) guests will find a good range of amenities including the Flat Cat Gallery & Coffee shop or the Spotty Dog Deli and Café in Market Place.
+The Firebrick Bakery is wonderful with a selection of breads, cakes and pastries.
 There's also a butchers shop and a bakery, along with a small Co-op supermarket on the edge of the village.

 Our region is home to outstanding scenery which boasts emerald forests, pristine lochs and rivers, heathery hillsides, sweeping moorlands as well as a picture perfect coastline.Find Out More

 From the lush green uplands to shimmering sea, the area boasts a hugely diverse and enticing landscape that is perfect for exploring on foot.
 From gentle rambles to long-distance hikes, there are a vast array of trails and waymarked routes for newbie walkers or experienced alike.Find Out More

 For sheer variety alone Northumberland and the Scottish Borders are irresistible to any gun.Find Out More

 Historic houses and castles

 With more stately homes, castles and historic sites here than you can shake a proverbial stick at, visitors are quite simply spoilt for choice.Find Out More